dgreenberg90/diceroll/README.md

-# diceroll
+# Dice Rolling
-Dice Roll project Udemy
+Dice Roll project from a web development course.

+### Note:
+This project is not being further developed at the moment.